 The novel coronavirus, which causes the disease COVID-19, is highly contagious.
 Even people who do not have any symptoms can transmit the virus.
 How long a person is contagious with the coronavirus varies, and scientists do not have a precise answer that applies to every case.

-When in doubt as to how long they should quarantine, a person should follow quarantine guidelines, continue to wear face masks, and avoid close contact with others — even at the end of quarantine.
+When in doubt as to how long they should isolate, a person should follow isolation guidelines, continue to wear face masks, and avoid close contact with others — even at the end of isolation.

 This article will explain how long people may be contagious with COVID-19 depending on their individual circumstances.
 It will also provide information on what a person can do to protect those around them and explain the symptoms and recovery times associated with COVID-19.